 Invest in Growth

-It’s important to remember that, since your staff are your greatest assets, you will need to invest in their growth and development.
-For instance, many professionals struggle with public speaking and an inviting your team to undertake a Toastmasters course can help strengthen their presentation, interviewing and even formal communication skills.
+It’s important to remember that, since your employees are your greatest assets, you will need to invest in their growth and development.
+For instance, many professionals struggle with public speaking and inviting your team to undertake a Toastmasters course can help strengthen their presentation, interviewing and even formal communication skills.

 If you work in a large business with an internal HR and training function, then ensure your team is aware of the services they can provide and how they can help them to grow.
 If you’re a smaller business, then be sure to check out the advice from the Ministry of Business, Innovation, and Employment for some other ideas.